ARTICLE I - NAME

-9. The NOMINATING COMMITTEE, composed of three members, shall present nominations for General Officers and In Reach and out Reach Teams to the April Quarterly Association Meeting.
+9. The NOMINATING COMMITTEE, composed of three members, shall present nominations for General Officers and the Leadership Team to the April Quarterly Association Meeting.
 This committee shall bring nominations to the Quarterly Association Meetings to fill vacancies that occur during the year.

 10. The ORDINATION COMMITTEE, consisting of six members, shall counsel with and assist any church upon its request concerning the ordination of ministers.